dtrelogan/react-formstate/api.md

 ### <a name="FormState.isDeleted">boolean isDeleted(string name)</a>

-whether branches of your form state have been removed (using UnitOfWork.remove). use this to determine whether to show inputs
+determines whether a branch of your form state was removed (using [UnitOfWork.remove](#UnitOfWork.remove)).

+typically used to conditionally show inputs during render.

 ```jsx
 render() {